There are two grandstands on the Hamilton Straight at Silverstone which are named after Lewis Hamilton.

 The rows run from A (front / lowest) to W (back / highest) and seat numbers go from 1 (closest to the start line) to 129 (closest to Abbey corner).
 There are around 1200 seats in the Hamilton B grandstand.

-best entrance gate for Hamilton Straight grandstands
+Best entrance gate for Hamilton Straight grandstands

 The best spectator entrance gate to use to get to the Hamilton Straight and its grandstands is Gate 16, or failing that use the main entrance Gate 19.